jakicoll/cmplayer/README.md

 # cmplayer
-Synchronizing sound to the system-clock with jack-output
+Synchronizing music playback to jack via the system-clock.